 Artificial Intelligence (AI) is all the rage right now.
 Everyone has an opinion, which means it can be hard to cut through the hype, and get to grips with some practical down to Earth questions.
 Questions like “Can I build a new business that leverages AI?”, and “Where do I start?”.

 In this post I’m going to give you enough information to get started.
-I’ll start with a brief summary of what AI is at a conceptual level, without getting side tracked by the detailed knowledge that while essential, can distract from thinking about your business.
-After that I’ll introduce four general steps to go through when starting an AI business.
+I’ll start with a brief summary of what AI is at a conceptual level, addressing the latest developments in NLP and image generation AIs, but without getting side tracked by the detailed knowledge that while essential, can distract from thinking about your business.
+After that I’ll introduce four general steps to go through when starting an AI business in today’s dynamic environment.

 It’s also worth being mindful that the hype around AI can make you think that if you’re not using it in some form or another, you’re going to be left behind.
 However in many ways AI is still in its early days, and it’s often not clear when it’s a good fit for you, and when it’s over complicating things.